-This can include:
+These can include:

-- ...
-Threats relating to immigration, visa status and sponsorship as forms of isolation, controlling behaviours and dependence on the perpetrator.
-A person's culture and immigration status might also affect their experiences of family violence and willingness to disclose the violence - ...
-Experience of strong support from familial networks in relation to family violence or, alternatively, social isolation from community and culture for choosing to address it - ...
-Service access barriers relating to a lack of services understanding the complexities of family violence for particular communities and faiths - ...
-Victim survivors sympathising with perpetrators because of difficulties they're facing, such as experiences of racism.
+- ... perpetrators' use of threats relating to immigration, visa status and sponsorship as forms of isolation, controlling behaviours and forced dependence on the perpetrator.
+This can occur across all relationships and identities.
+For people from LGBTIQ communities, this may include perpetrators exploiting fears about persecution, discrimination or rejection from family for the victim survivor if they were forced to return to their country of origin.
+A person's culture and immigration status might also affect their experiences of family violence and willingness to disclose the violence - ... family networks supporting the perpetrator's use of violence or feeling it is justified.
+This might include those family networks also perpetrating violence towards the victim survivor (multiple or proxy perpetrators) or socially isolating them from community and culture for choosing to address it - ... service access barriers relating to a lack of services' understanding of the complexities of family violence for particular communities and faiths - ... victim survivors sympathising with perpetrators because of difficulties they are facing, such as experiences of racism.

-People from culturally, linguistically and faith diverse communities can experience systemic barriers to seeking support including those relating to the following:
+People from culturally, linguistically and faith-diverse communities can experience systemic barriers to seeking support including those relating to the following:

-- ...
-Speaking no or limited English or having limited access to interpreters (which may be more pronounced in rural and regional areas) - ...
-Limited access to information about family violence and support services, particularly in their preferred language - ...
-Limited information about Australian laws and services - ...
-Reservations about engaging with authorities or services due to past experiences or current fears and misconceptions.
+- ... speaking no or limited English or having limited access to interpreters (which may be more pronounced in rural and regional areas) - ... limited access to information about family violence and support services, particularly in their preferred language - ... limited information about Australian laws and services - ... reservations about engaging with authorities or services due to past experiences or current fears and misconceptions.
 You can address these fears by providing support to understand why questions are being asked about their personal life and about their children's safety, stability and development.
-You should spend time explaining how the system works in ways that are relevant to the person - ...
-Lack of cultural awareness and safety from service providers.
+You should spend time explaining how the system works in ways that are relevant to the person - ... lack of cultural awareness and safety from service providers.

-Practice considerations for responding

-to people experiencing family violence from diverse cultural, linguistic or faith backgrounds, including people from migrant or refugee backgrounds include, but are not limited to:
+Practice considerations for responding to people experiencing family violence from diverse cultural, linguistic or faith backgrounds, including people from migrant or refugee backgrounds, include, but are not limited to the following: